What an RN should never ask of a CNA

 Too many times I have seen/heard/witnessed an RN/LPN delegate a task to a CNA simply because it was inconvenient for them.
 We all know the stories and the urban legends of CNAs always doing the dirty work (bed baths & bedpans to name a few), while the RN/LPN walks away.
 I have seen them answer a call bell, then learn they need to get their hands dirty.
 They walk back out of the room and call/delegate the task.
 Are there actually people out there who believe that once they are licensed, they don’t need to get their hands dirty???

 I’m here to publicly apologize to any CNA reading this.
 Contrary to popular belief, this is not the norm, nor is it acceptable to most of us currently practicing!
 I still strongly believe that the most important assessment skills can be learned from getting my hands dirty.
 And I learned that from a CNA.

 The professional rapport you have with your CNA can make or break your career.
 I make it a point to strengthen that relationship, because when the going gets tough and the you-know-what hits the fan, my fellow CNAs are often times the ones that keep me afloat.

 What goes around comes around folks.
 If you cannot make the time to get your hands dirty, the CNA will not have the time to keep you from ‘drowning’ in your time of need.
 It really is that simple.
 It’s called teamwork.

 By the way, this post was inspired by a previous Scrubs post: Top 10 things you’ll need in your CNA survival kit.
+You may also like Top 10 ways to tell you’re a CNA.
 Be sure to take a look.

 Sean Dent is a second-degree nurse who has worked in telemetry, orthopedics, surgical services, oncology and at times as a travel nurse.
 He is a CCRN certified critical care nurse where he's worked in cardiac, surgical as well as trauma intensive care nursing.